|Qualification||P. Grad. Diploma, NFQ: Level 9; Major award|

 The two project modules will be run in continuity throughout the year with Module 7 being undertaken during Michaelmas and into end-of-January in Hilary.

 Module 8 will begin following completion of Module 7 in mid-Hillary term and continue until end of Trinity term.

-The entry requirement for the course is at graduate level having achieved a minimum grade of 2:1in their undergraduate degree.
-Prospective students will be graduates working in a health or health-related discipline with at least 3-4 years professional experience.
-Other applicants with relevant workplace experience and general suitability, with appropriate support from their health service employer may be considered.
+The entry requirement for the course is at graduate level having achieved a minimum grade of 2:1 in their undergraduate degree.
+Prospective students will be graduates with experience of working in healthcare or health ecosystem environment, and at least 3-4 years professional experience.
+Other applicants with relevant workplace experience and general suitability, and appropriate support from their employer may be considered.
 Short-listed applicants may be interviewed if it is not possible to make a decision based on their online application.
-Applications made under exceptional circumstances will be referred to the Dean of Graduate Studies for adjudication.
+Applications made under exceptional circumstances will be referred to the Dean of Graduate Studies for adjudication

 Up-to-date information about fees can be found on the Academic Registry website: https://www.tcd.ie/academicregistry/fees-payments/course-fees/

 Dr. Michelle Armstrong (Course Co-Ordinator)